mktia/plant_reservoir/README.md

 $ python classify.py
 ```

-実行後にターミナルに表示されるダイアログで
-5 (Relation between Number of units and accuracy by logistic regression) を入力する．
+In the dialog that appears in the terminal after execution, enter 5 (Relation between Number of units and accuracy by logistic regression).

 ### Supplementary Figure 1 (a), (b)